HUID

 By-products involved in the production of HUID can also be recycled back into a local community for other purposes.
 The water used to treat the skins before processing can be used as a textile dye for artisanal purposes, or as the base of a vegetable stock.

-Currently applications for packaging are being developed, but the full scope of the material is still unknown.
+Currently, applications for packaging are being developed, but the full scope of the material is still unknown.
 Qualities and colour ranges are still being developed.
-HUID is not being supplied commercially yet, but is open to small scale collaborations.

-The process isn't fully defined, but the onions are boiled, and bound together with a casein based adhesive that renders them strong even under exposure to water.
-Offcuts or small pieces of skin that aren't big enough to be made into veneers are ground to become raw material for a different quality.
+The onions are boiled and bound together with a casein based adhesive that renders them strong even under exposure to water.
+Offcuts or small pieces of skin that aren't big enough to be made into veneers are ground to become raw material for a different application.

 Ingredients

-Onion skins, milk, vinegar, bicarbonate of soda, water, (sometimes tung oil).
+Onion skins, milk, vinegar, bicarbonate of soda, water, tung oil